 Mr B had the homemade fudgy brownie and a scoop of ice cream, followed by an espresso to round things off nicely!
 It’s worth noting that for whisky enthusiasts, the Melvich Hotel has a whisky menu with over 90 whiskies, and also a smaller gin selection of around 10 varieties to sample.

 Our night’s sleep was really peaceful, we had our window open so could hear a gentle breeze accompanied by the occasional cow mooing!
-The only disturbance we had was our own dog who decided he really wanted to have his breakfast at 6am, so that was the only unwelcome wake-up call, but fortunately I was able to drift off back to sleep!
+The only disturbance we had was our own dog who decided he really wanted to have his breakfast at 6 am, so that was the only unwelcome wake-up call, but fortunately, I was able to drift off back to sleep!

 We both had the Scottish breakfast, which was the perfect way to set us up for our day – good quality produce and the runniest of egg yolks – perfect!

-Breakfast done, it was time for us to start our day’s exploration and head west, with our pizza leftovers in hand!
+With Breakfast done, it was time for us to start our day’s exploration and head west, with our pizza leftovers in hand!
 We totally recommend a stay/meal (or both!) at the Melvich Hotel.
-The staff are so relaxed and friendly, and have loads of knowledge on the local area.
+The staff are so relaxed and friendly and have loads of knowledge of the local area.
 While decorated in keeping with the local area, it’s not a stuffy place and you can feel very much at home with both kids and dogs.
 It’s a perfect base for a one-nighter or a longer stay if you are exploring Caithness and Sutherland.
 And the pizzas are absolutely the best for miles around!